Thickness-dependent magnon spin transport in antiferromagnetic insulators: Crossover from quasi-three-dimensional to quasi-two-dimensional regimes: System Model

 The magnon spin current is detected at the heavy-metal detector via the inverse spin Hall effect.
 The resulting inverse spin Hall effect voltage is proportional to the spin current injected into the detector, which, in turn, is driven by the spin accumulation at the interface between the AFI and the detector, given by \cite{ArneSpinPumping, PhysRevB.102.020408},

 where $G_r^{\uparrow \downarrow}$ is the real part of the spin mixing conductance \cite{ArneSpinMixingConductance}, $\left< \cdot \right>$ denotes an average, and $x$ is the distance between the injector and detector.
 The time average for each ensemble member starts after the steady state is reached.
-In our setup geometry, \cref{fig:transport_setup_schematic}, the inverse spin Hall detector measures only the $x$ component of the spin accumulation at the interface; we define $\mu =: \mu_x(x)$.
+In our setup geometry, \cref{fig:transport_setup_schematic}, the inverse spin Hall detector measures only the $x$ component of the spin accumulation at the interface; we define $\mu := \mu_x(x)$.

 The effective thickness of each layer is determined by the size of our micromagnetic simulation cell, which is set to \SI{5}{nm} in our simulations.
 Other parameters used in our simulations are listed in \cref{tab:system_parameters}.
+To investigate the 2D–3D crossover, we examine samples with thicknesses ranging from a single layer up to eight layers (\SI{40}{nm}).
+This maximum thickness remains much smaller than the system’s diffusion length, which is on the order of \SIrange{0.1}{0.5}{\micro\meter}.
+Consequently, magnon decay along the thickness is negligible in our model.